louiscross/ClashRoyale-API-Level-Calculator/readme.md

 - The first is a valid token from your [Clash Royale developer account](https://developer.clashroyale.com/#/).

 If you do not have an account create one for free, and once created follow through to [your account](https://developer.clashroyale.com/#/account) and create a key.
+( use https://api.ipify.org/ to find ip to whitelist )

 - The second is your Clash Royale Player tag